-Alabama’s Landlord-Tenant Act includes a provision for the security deposit.
-A security deposit is a sum of money a landlord is legally allowed to collect from a tenant prior to move in.
+Alabama’s Landlord-Tenant Act—Section 35-9A-201—includes a provision for the security deposit.
+A security deposit is a sum of money a landlord is legally allowed to collect from a tenant before they allow them to move in.

 In Alabama, a landlord can charge a tenant a maximum of one month’s rent as a security deposit.
 However, the landlord may also be allowed to charge an additional deposit for pets or for changes to the unit.

 Besides the maximum amount a landlord can charge as a security deposit, Alabama does not have many other specific rules for how a landlord must store a tenant’s security deposit.
-Alabama does not require a walk-through inspection prior to tenant move out and does not require the deposit to be kept in a separate interest-bearing account.
+Alabama does not require a walk-through inspection before the tenant moves out and does not require the deposit to be kept in a separate interest-bearing account.

-Alabama does require the landlord to return the portion of the tenant’s security deposit that is owed back to the tenant within 35 days of tenant move out.
-This must be sent to the tenant’s last known address via first class mail.
+Alabama does require the landlord to return the portion of the tenant’s security deposit that is owed back to them within 35 days of moving out.
+This must be sent to the tenant’s last known address via first-class mail.